Towards Distillation-Resistant Large Language Models: An Information-Theoretic Perspective: Experimental Details

 \subsection{Knowledge Distillation Configuration}

-We train the teacher model for five epochs and select the final matrix that minimizes $\mathcal{L}_{\text{grad}}$ on the premise of preserving the teacher’s original performance.
+We train the transformation matrix for $5$ epochs and select the final matrix that minimizes $\mathcal{L}_{\text{grad}}$ on the premise of preserving the teacher’s original performance.
 The distillation loss coefficient $\alpha$ is set to $0.5$ by default, which assigns equal importance to loss terms $\mathcal{L}_\text{SFT}$ and $\mathcal{L}_\text{KD}$.
-Following established practices in prior distillation studies \cite{wangabkd, guminillm, ko2024distillm}, we search distillation hyperparameters within their recommended ranges to reach better performance under clean distillation while adopting results with more prominent defense effectiveness.
-Specifically, we vary the number of training epochs in \{{1, 2, 5}\}.
-The learning rate is selected from \{1e-6, 5e-6, 1e-5, 5e-5\} for the Qwen family and \{1e-5, 5e-5, 1e-4\} for the Llama family.
+Following established practices in prior distillation studies \cite{wangabkd, guminillm, ko2024distillm}, we search distillation hyperparameters within their recommended ranges to reach the best performance under clean distillation, and report the corresponding performance after applying our defense.
+Specifically, the learning rate is selected from \{1e-6, 5e-6, 1e-5, 5e-5\} for the Qwen family and \{1e-5, 5e-5, 1e-4\} for the Llama family.
 All models are optimized using the AdamW optimizer with a weight decay of $0.01$ and momentum coefficients $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
 The learning rate schedule consists of a linear warm-up over the first 10\% of training steps, followed by cosine annealing to zero.
 We adopt greedy decoding for all experiments for stable and reproducible evaluations.
 The \textit{max new token} is set to 512 by default, and is 2048 for the MATH-500 benchmark as it requires a substantially longer reasoning process.
+All the experiments are performed with 2 NVIDIA A800 GPUs.